VAT Regulations for E-Commerce Businesses curated on April 22, 2021.

 - (Taxable supplies + Imports + Expenses subject to VAT) crosses the Voluntary threshold (AED 187,500) you have the option to register.

-If you are not a resident in UAE and do not have another resident in UAE who will take the responsibility to account for VAT, you will need to register for VAT as well based on the above criteria.
+If you are not a resident in UAE and do not have another resident in UAE who will take the responsibility to account for VAT, you will need to register for VAT.
+The threshold to register for VAT is nil.

 Definitely read this: If you have an app, a website or use any online platform to make sales, like every business in UAE you need to fully comply with all the VAT Regulations for E-Commerce Businesses.